kubernetes/community/contributors/design-proposals/device-plugin.md

-Finally, to notify Kubelet of the existence of the device plugin, the vendor's device plugin will have to make a request to Kubelet's onwn gRPC server.
+Finally, to notify Kubelet of the existence of the device plugin, the vendor's device plugin will have to make a request to Kubelet's own gRPC server.
 Only then will kubelet start interacting with the vendor's device plugin through the gRPC apis.

 ## End User story

-When setting up the cluster the admin knows what kind of devices are present on the different machines and therefore can select what devices they want to enable.
+When setting up the cluster the admins knows what kind of devices are present on the different machines and therefore can select what devices he want to enable.

 The cluster admins knows his cluster has NVIDIA GPUs therefore he deploys the NVIDIA device plugin through:
-`kubectl create -f NVIDIA.io/device-plugin.yml`
+`kubectl create -f nvidia.io/device-plugin.yml`

 The device plugin lands on all the nodes of the cluster and if it detects that there are no GPUs it terminates.
-However, when there are GPUs it reports them to Kubelet.
+However, when there are GPUs it reports them to Kubelet and starts it's gRPC server to monitor devices and hook into the container creation process.

-For device plugins reporting non-GPU Devices these are advertised as OIRs and selected through the same method.
+Device Plugins reporting non-GPU Devices are advertised as OIRs of the shape `extensions.kubernetes.io/vendor-device` GPUs are advertised as `nvidia-gpu`.
+Devices can be selected using the same process as for OIRs in the pod spec.

-1. A user submits a pod spec requesting X GPUs (or devices)
+1. A user submits a pod spec requesting X GPUs (or devices) through OIR
 2. The scheduler filters the nodes which do not match the resource requests
 3. The pod lands on the node and Kubelet decides which device should be assigned to the pod
 4. Kubelet calls `Allocate` on the matching Device Plugins
 5. The user deletes the pod or the pod terminates
-6. Kubelet calls `Deallocate` on the matching Device Plugins

 When receiving a pod which requests Devices kubelet is in charge of:
-  * deciding which device to assign to the pod's containers (this will change in the future)
+  * deciding which device to assign to the pod's containers
-  * advertising the changes to the node's `Available` list
-  * advertising the changes to the pods's `Allocated` list
+    * Note: This will be decided in the future at the scheduler level as part of the Resource Class proposal
   * Calling the `Allocate` function with the list of devices

-The scheduler is still be in charge of filtering the nodes which cannot satisfy the resource requests.
+The scheduler is still in charge of filtering the nodes which cannot satisfy the resource requests.
-He might in the future be in charge of selecting the device.

 ## Device Plugin